 The PCO Type generation strategy is defined by the command

-and has default value system.
+and has default value system

+then one PCO type is generated for each channel to/from the environment.
 The choice also has an impact on the ASPs that are generated from SDL signals.
 Usually the name of the ASP is the same as the name of the SDL signal.
 However, if one PCO type is generated for each channel to/from the environment and one SDL signal can appear on more than one of these channels, then one ASP is generated for each channel it appears on.
 This is needed since an ASP can only be associated with one PCO type.
 The names of the signals are in this case defined as <signal name>_<channel name>.

 The SDL signals that appear on channels to/from the environment in the SDL system are either mapped to ASN.1 PDU or ASN.1 ASP definitions in the test suite.
 The mapping is defined by the command